ShadowKnightMK4/InsightDebugApi/Readme.md

 		The Idea to use a CreateEvent object to sync so a GUI is from here https://www.codeproject.com/articles/132742/writing-windows-debugger-part-2#Halt_at_SA

+		https://www.codeproject.com/Articles/132742/Writing-Windows-Debugger-Part-2    <- idea to use events and a worker thread form there. https://www.codeproject.com/Articles/662735/Internals-of-Windows-Thread  <- learned about some of Windows thread

+		https://docs.microsoft.com/en-us/windows/win32/api/ <- the rather large MSDN documentation helped with the Windows API.
 ------------------------------------------
 	License
 ------------------------------------------
 Everyone is concerned for licenses.

-			Primary Licensee:

-			FOR INDIVIDUALS in a non company/profit setting where you won't be distributing this beyond a single machine.
-					No restrictions provided you site your source.

-			For Students needing a 3rd party software library that is not required by the school, No restrictions provided you cite your source.
+You can find License information under the license folder.

+			Detours 3rd Party
+				https://github.com/microsoft/Detours/blob/master/LICENSE.md (also under %cd%\Licenses\Detours)

+			InsightAPI
+				Two flavors, a commercial and noncommercial one.
+Individuals will likely fall under the noncommercial one while people acting on behalf of a company likely will fall under the commercial one.
+The current primary different is the noncommercial one does not let you distribute InsightAPI for money.
+The commercial one does once an appropriate agreement is reached.
+			TelemetryDlls
+				The included Telemetry Dlls are functionally under the MIT license.

 			3rd party license:
 					https://github.com/microsoft/Detours/blob/master/LICENSE.md
-					https://www.codeproject.com/Articles/132742/Writing-Windows-Debugger-Part-2    <- idea to use events and a worker thread form there. https://www.codeproject.com/Articles/662735/Internals-of-Windows-Thread  <- learned about some of Windows thread